WilderDev/Algo-DS_docs/README.md

 ## Who Is This For?

-This website is for anyone looking to learn, or re-learn algorithm and data structures.
+This website is for anyone looking to learn, or re-learn **algorithms & data structures**.

-There are a ton of websites and applications for this, but none had the explanations and implementations grouped together.
+There are a _ton_ of websites and applications for this, but none had the explanations and implementations grouped together.

 ---